piplongrun/muvio.bundle/README.md

 What is MUVIO?
 --------------
 MUVIO is an "Extras" agent for Plex Media Server that tries to find music video clips for your music library.
-The current version of this agent works with *Last.fm* and *Plex Premium* libraries.
+The current version of this agent works with *Last.fm* and *Plex Premium Music* libraries.

 How do I install MUVIO?
 -----------------------